VirtuosoResearch/Matrix-completion-from-ultrasparse-samples/README.md

 We provide the implementation of a One-Sided Matrix Completion from Ultra-Sparse Samples using Hajek's estimator.

 The algorithm first obtains an unbiased estimate of the second moment matrix using Hajek's estimator.
 It then runs gradient descent to impute the missing entries of $T$ based on $X_t X_t^{\top}$.
-Furthermore,  the estimated second-moment matrix can be utilized to reconstruct user-level missing data by solving a least-squares optimization problem.
+Furthermore,  the estimated second-moment matrix can be utilized to reconstruct user-level missing data by solving a least-squares regression problem.

 ### Datasets